left4j/codemath/Primitive recursives/Code explanation (Python).md

 ## To keep the code clean from comments and use better notations, this is used instead.
-### Written in case I forget what the code means
+Also good in case I forget what the code means

 ```python
 from hyperop import hyperop